ogunlao/ogunlao.github.io/index.md

 <br/><br/>
 - 20 Aug 2023: I will be attending Interspeech 2023 in Dublin.
 I will be presenting my work on [improving the diversity and naturalness of TTS systems](https://arxiv.org/abs/2305.17724).
 <br/><br/>
+- 16 Jun 2023: I attended the vivatech conference, an annual technology conference, dedicated to innovation and startups, held in Paris.
+Thanks to INRIA innovation lab for sponsoring my trip.
+<br/><br/>
 - 05 Jan 2023: I will be presenting my work at Speech and Language Processing (SLT) workshop holding in Qatar.
 I will be presenting my work on [curating high-quality datasets from crowdsourced datasets for TTS training](https://arxiv.org/abs/2210.06370).
 <br/><br/>
 - 02 Oct 2022: I implemented some [iterative phase retrieval algorithms](https://github.com/ogunlao/iter_vocoder) that can be used as vocoders for TTS.
 <br/><br/>
 - 20 Apr 2022: I will be attending the DeepLearn summer school in Guimarães, Portugal.
 <br/><br/>
 - 01 Aug 2021: I will be starting my PhD at Inria-Nancy and Vivoka in October.
 I will be working on builing an Automatic Speech recognition with limited data for Embedded Systems.
 <br/><br/>